|Individuals and families who are home a lot

 Health and Conditions

 Overall, Korats are a very healthy breed.
-But there are still a few health concerns that need to be considered.
+However, there are still a few health concerns that need to be considered.

 - Gangliosidosis: This is a rare genetic disease that affects a large number of Korats.
 If you purchase your Korat from a reputable breeder, they should have already performed genetic screening to ensure that your kitten doesn’t carry the marker for this deadly disease.
-It comes in two forms; GM1 and GM2.
-Unfortunately, gangliosidosis is deadly for affected cats and they’ll die at about one year old.
+It comes in two forms: GM1 and GM2.
+Unfortunately, gangliosidosis is deadly for affected cats, and they’ll die at about a year old.

 - Obesity: All animals are susceptible to becoming overweight.
 Korats are likely to overeat if too much food is provided, so it’s important to monitor their intake and prevent this from occurring.

 There are no physical or behavioral differences between these smaller cats.
 However, non-spayed and non-neutered cats may develop unwanted behaviors.
 “Unfixed” male Korats have a habit of running away, while non-spayed females will be extremely uncomfortable when going into heat.

 The Korat is considered to be a good luck charm, and they’re highly regarded in their homeland of Thailand (once known as Siam).
 These are the true cats of Siam, and they’re so steeped in fable and superstition that it’s looked down upon to purchase one.
 Instead, they must be gifted and always in pairs.
 Luckily, in the West, you can simply purchase a Korat if you fancy one.
 And with such a loving, regal personality, why wouldn’t you?